capreolus-ir/capreolus/docs/index.rst

    installation
    cli
-   experiments-wsdm20
-   api

 ..
-  TODO Concepts: explanation of modules (index, reranker, etc) and file formats (for extending)

 Indices and tables
 ==================
 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`

+Looking for the previous "search-then-rerank" pipeline that was presented in the WSDM'20 demo paper?
+Check out Capreolus v0.1 and `the corresponding documentation. <https://capreolus.ai/en/v0.1.4/>`_